Movatterモバイル変換

 Ken Tanigawa (born December 26, 1967) is an Americanprofessional golfer.

 Tanigawa was born inKobe, Japan.[1]
-He played college golf atUCLA and turned professional after graduating in 1990.[1]
+He played college golf atUCLA.
+In 1990, he graduated.[1]

 Tanigawa qualified for the 2018PGA Tour Champions viaqualifying school, competing as an amateur and turning professional again in 2018.[2]
 He won on the tour at thePURE Insurance Championship in September 2018.[3]